ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverages Office 365 capabilities including Office 365 ATP and EOP to inspect and manage email traffic.
+The CloudSystem leverages Microsoft 365 capabilities including Microsoft 365 ATP and EOP to inspect and manage email traffic.
 Content validation is not performed.

 #### Security controls provided by the CloudSystem

-* Exchange Online Protection and Office 365 ATP prevent specific file types from entering the system via email.
+* Exchange Online Protection and Microsoft 365 ATP prevent specific file types from entering the system via email.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
+* Microsoft 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
-* Multiple scanning engines are provided by Exchange Online Protection, Office 365 ATP and Defender ATP.
+* Multiple scanning engines are provided by Exchange Online Protection, Microsoft 365 ATP and Defender ATP.
 * Archives are scanned for malware.
-* Office 365 ATP alerts are configured.
+* Microsoft 365 ATP alerts are configured.
 * Integrity of patches is verified before installation.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
+* Microsoft 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).

 #### Residual controls to be addressed by the Agency